 The Festival provides third, fourth and fifth grade students a unique opportunity to learn what they can do in their homes and community to protect and conserve water and the environment.
 Through interactive activities, students learn about local, regional and global water issues and empowers them to make a difference in protecting our water resources and make water wise choices today and in the future.
 All presentations are taught to California Science Standards.
 Since its inception, more than 115,000 Orange County students have experienced the Festival and all it has to offer.

 The Festival is provided at no cost to Orange County schools.
-Please check back in August 2016 for information on the 2017 event. http://www.childrenwaterfestival.com/
+For information on the event, please visit: http://www.childrenwaterfestival.com/